 No person shall leave any meeting of the town board while in session without first asking permission of the presiding officer.
+(Code 1987, § 2.10)

-Sec.
-2-52.
+Sec, 2-52.
 Publication and effect of ordinances.

-All ordinances and bylaws shall be signed by the town chairman, countersigned by the town supervisors if required by state statute or as may be directed by the town board, and attested by the clerk; and, if any penalty or forfeiture is thereby imposed, of if required by state statute shall be published as a class 1 notice, under Wis.
-Stats. ch.
-985, and shall take effect on the day after its publication or a later date if expressly prescribed.
+All ordinances and bylaws shall be signed by the town chairman, countersigned by the town supervisors if required by state statute or as maybe directed by the town board, and attested by the clerk; and, if any penalty or forfeiture is thereby imposed, or if required by state statute shall be published as a class 1 notice, under Wis.
+Stats. ch.985, and shall take effect on the day after its publication or a later date if expressly prescribed.
 The town board may, in addition to or in lieu of newspaper publication, have copies of ordinances and bylaws posted in at least three public places in the town and proof of such act filed and recorded by the town clerk.
 The ordinance shall take effect the day after the proof of posting has been filed and recorded, or at a later date if expressly provided in the ordinance or bylaw.
+(Code 1987, § 2.11; Ord. of9-7-2010)

 Sec.
-2-53.
-Amendment of rules.
+2-53, Amendment of rules,

 The rules of this article shall not be rescinded or amended unless the proposed amendment or motion to rescind has laid over from a regular meeting, and then it shall require a vote of two-thirds of all the members of the board.
+(Code 1987, § 2.12)